chrishobcroft/bondedstake/README.md

 TokenA and TokenB can be identical.

-Either of TokenA or TokenB can be Either.
+Either of TokenA or TokenB can be Ether.

 ## Objective